Hosted status pages · made in the UK

 Capture reality in one click.

 Flip components to degraded, partial_outage, or major_outage straight from the admin.
-Group components, reorder them, and hide what the public shouldn't see — all versioned as an append-only status history.
+Group, reorder, and hide what the public shouldn't see.

 • Component groups & reordering